-Argan oil comes from the kernels of the Argan tree, native to Morocco.
+Argan oil, also known as argania spinosa kernel oil, comes from the kernels of the Argan tree, native to Morocco.
 Argan oil naturally contains vitamin E, carotenes, squalene, and fatty-acids making it a worthy ingredient in skincare products.
 This ingredient was first introduced in cosmetics in 2003 and it quickly gained popularity based on a wide range of benefits.

 You’ll find argan oil as an ingredient in products, but it’s also sold as 100% pure oil.
 This moisturizing, soothing ingredient is gentle enough for all skin types.

 It’s no surprise argania spinosa kernel oil is an ingredient in popular better-for-you and plant-based skincare products; it does wonders for your skin!
 So what can argan oil do for your face?
 From hydration to anti-aging benefits, this ingredient one of our favorites!

 Fight Free Radicals – Argan oil contains antioxidants such as vitamin E and polyphenols to protect skin cells from free radical damage caused by sun exposure and other environmental factors.
 This may help reduce the appearance of redness, hyperpigmentation, and could even help protect against the development of skin cancer.

 Hydration (without excess oiliness) – Argan oil provides hydration to the skin.
 It’s rich in vitamin E which helps water retention in the skin.
 Despite its ability to hydrate, it won’t lead to excess oiliness.
 This oil has sebum-reducing properties to help control that greasy, shiny appearance of the skin.